Autism, ADHD and Developmental Disabilities through the Lifespan - Biological and Environmental Perspectives

 - Medical Care for Children and Adults with Developmental Disabilities

-- Describe the medical problems co-occurring with autism in childhood
+- Identify common medical problems co-occurring with autism

 Accreditation: Continuing Education, Inc. is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.